Evan620/portfolio/apply-sharing-migration.md

 ## Verification

-After applying the migration, you should be able to:
+After applying both migrations, you should be able to:

 1. See a new **Share** button in your dashboard header (when you have projects)
 2. Click the Share button to open the sharing modal
 3. Generate a share link that others can use to view your projects (without GitHub links)
+4. See view statistics including total views, unique visitors, and detailed analytics
+5. Track views automatically when people visit your shared dashboard

 ## Troubleshooting